 A Young Adult Carer is someone who’s aged between 16 – 25 who looks after a family member who may need support due to disability, addiction, a mental health condition or an illness.

 We support carers over the age of 18.
-The under 18’s can receive support from Child Action North West:
+The under 18’s can receive support from Child Action North West.
+You can see their website here:

 We have an online learning platform for you to access information about looking after yourself and trying to juggle your demands.
 Follow the link here, set up an account and you’re good to go: